harrythegemini/GU-ANLY-580-FALL-2021/github-setup.md

 		$ git push -u origin

-13. Give the instructor access to your repository by going to your repo in the github UI and clicking `Settings -> Manage Access -> Invite a Collaborator` and adding `chrislarson1`.
+13. Give the instructor and TAs access to your repository by going to your repo in the github UI and clicking `Settings -> Manage Access -> Invite a Collaborator` and adding `chrislarson1`, `ireneyunfei`, and `DataF18` as collaborators.

 #
 ##  Syncing your fork